 We have actively pursued increasing our digital presence that helps us reach a wider audience.
 We undertake a logical approach to quantifying our customer behaviour and interests, and score parameters such as engagement rate and audience retention to measure the effectiveness of our social strategy and monitor its performance.
-With access to greater data, ensuring responsible data environmental quality with use of and Ventilation management is implied to protect the privacy of our customers and their data.
+With access to greater data, ensuring responsible data management is implied to protect the privacy of our customers and their data.
 We have in place a Privacy Policy to guide us on data security and customer privacy.
 Individual identifiable information is not disclosed to any third party without permission.
 In 2020, there were no substantiated complaints concerning breaches of customer privacy, theft, leak and loss of customer data or critical information.